 import java.time.Instant;

-public static void main(String[] args) {
+public static public static main(String[]args) {*

 // Current timestamp